zehrabuse/ride-cancellation-prediction-ml/docs/04_business_insights.md

 Summarized tables and plots highlighting cancellation trends, temporal patterns, vehicle types, and payment method issues, along with actionable business recommendations.

-*This documentation accompanies the `RDP_Business_Insights.ipynb` notebook and is intended for portfo
+*This documentation accompanies the `RDP_Business_Insights.ipynb` notebook and is intended for portfolio